 - NUHW started its push to expand testing by authoring a COVID-19 Testing Policy Proposal.
 This proposal contained many of the testing rules California officials ultimately adopted, including regular testing for workers and mandatory testing for hospital patients upon admission.
 As part of NUHW’s campaign for more testing, Sal Rosselli penned a Sacramento Bee op-ed, calling on state leaders to mandate regular COVID-19 testing for all healthcare workers at hospitals, correctional facilities, and home health agencies, as well as for all newly-admitted patients.NUHW has surveyed its members to determine top COVID-related priorities, and members have begun negotiating with employers with the goal of winning their key safety and economic protections during the pandemic.

 - NUHW has released the Patient-Centered Mental Health Response for the COVID-19 Pandemic, defining six recommendations for addressing issues that keep people from getting the mental healthcare they need during the pandemic.

 - We’ve convened regular meetings with employers to quickly address problems affecting the health, safety and finances of our members.
-At multiple facilities, we’ve won expanded use of personal protective equipment (PPE) for NUHW members.
-Hospitals have instituted comprehensive screening of patients, visitors and staff in order to minimize the risk of infection.
+At several hospitals and nursing homes, we have won hazard pay as well as expanded availability of PPE, testing and paid administrative time.
+Kindred Westminster agreed to become one of the first hospitals to test workers monthly following a rally by workers and several bargaining sessions.
 At Kaiser Permanente, executives agreed to begin allowing clinicians to perform regular mental health appointments from their homes using telemedicine and to transition to performing remote assessments of emergency room patients who require psychiatric evaluations.